kleene-project/docs/get-started/06_multi_container.md

 ---

 Up to this point, we have been working with single container apps.
 Now it is time to add a more advanced RDBMS to the application stack.
-Since the the application supports both SQLite and MySQL, and MariaDB, we will use the latter for our new production-like setup.
+Since the application supports both SQLite, MySQL, and MariaDB, we will use the latter for our new production-like setup.
 We will run MariaDB in a seperate container.
 A few reasons for using a seperate container for the database: